Titanium Dioxide Dispersion Monitoring for Pigment Applications Using the Mastersizer 2000 From Malvern Instruments

 Pigment Particle Size and Light Scattering Strength

-The particle size of titanium dioxide pigments must be carefully controlled in order to maximise the light scattering from the pigment suspension.
+The particle size of titanium dioxide pigments must be carefully controlled in order to maximize the light scattering from the pigment suspension.
 The particle size (D) at which the maximum scattering power is seen for a high refractive index pigment is given by Weber’s formula:

 1